satriawadhipurusa/Udacity-Azure-MLMD/nd00333_AZMLND_Operationalizing_Machine_Learning-Starter_Files/README.md

 - Azure Storage Services

 First, the datasets must be uploaded and registered to Azure Datasets.
 This will be consumed as the entrypoint of the Machine Learning Pipeline, that will be executed by Compute Cluster.
 The steps only consist of Automated ML, that will determine the best model.
 Once the training completed, the model will be registered on Azure Machine Learning Studio's model registry.
 We can deploy this model on Azure Container Instances (ACI) with authentication enabled by default.
 Additionally, Application Insight can also be enabled for monitoring and logging.
 This model endpoint can be used for inference by clients like mobile or webapp by real-time or batch.
 All of this made possible by Service Principal that has been shared the Workspace's ownership role.

+## Future Improvement

+In the future, the followings can be done to improve the project further:

+- Create an end-to-end Pipeline from data ingestion, transformation, and deployment without manual interference
+- Set a recurring scheduled or triggered scheduled based on alarms such as Data Drift or Model metrics drift
+- Deploy to kubernetes and make canary release for new model versions so A/B test can be done before switch completely to the new one
+- Set a monitoring of important metrics not just system metrics from Application Insights but also Model Metrics and Business Metrics
+- Make parameter to be dynamic, such as user can choose data source or features to be included (i.e. integrate Feature Store into the pipeline)

 ## Key Steps